-As we switch off our mental selves the experience itself counter-intuitively becomes switched on.
+As we switch off our mental chatter experience itself counter-intuitively becomes switched on.
 It actually becomes closer, more real and less abstract if much less personal.

-Wrestling with a false sense of self is a undertaking that has to be carried all one’s life and one where victory can never be declared.
+Wrestling with a false sense of self is an undertaking that has to be carried all one’s life and one where victory can never be declared.
 For the satisfaction of victory would itself be defeat.